kubeflow/community/proposals/939-oci-infrastructure-management/README.md

    Contributors or WG Leads open an issue in the `kubeflow/community` repository using the designated template.
 This requires details on purpose, resource specifications (vCPUs, RAM, OS), requested duration (lease term), and an identified Point of Contact (PoC).
+The template automatically applies the `infra/needs-allocation` label to mark the request as awaiting allocation.
 2. **Review & Approval:**
    Requests undergo review by KSC members, WG leads, and Oracle Cloud Infrastructure (OCI) administrators.
 Formal approval requires at least one